Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Application to Coupled Planes Materials through the Ramanujan Alternating Infinite Series

 Here, $F_{k_x k_y}$ is the Berry curvature in one plane that corresponds to $F_{p_x p_y}^{\zeta}$ close to each Dirac point, as described in the preceding Sections.
 When $N$ is even with (N+1) planes, the situation is similar to the $\mathbb{Z}$ quantum Hall effect i.e. $C_{\mathbb{Z}_2}=0$ and $\sigma_{xy}=\frac{e^2}{h}$.
 When $N$ is odd with (N+1) planes, then the situation is yet comparable to the quantum spin Hall effect i.e. $C_{\mathbb{Z}_2}=+2$ and $\sigma_{xy}=0$.
 For $N$ finite, we have a {\it even-odd} effect alternating QAH and QSH states successively.

 A question then comes from the infinite series of Ramanujan

 The symbol ${\mathcal R}$ refers to the Ramanujan way of performing the infinite series.
 We are then wondering what is the physical meaning of this $\frac{1}{2}$ related to the material i.e. how should we think about the thermodynamical limit then?
 From the physical point of view, one may argue that an interface between a QAH state and the vacuum or a non-trivial material allows for an interface with a jump of the topological invariant corresponding within our formulation to a situation with $M=M_c$ implying a $\frac{1}{2}$ topological number of one massive Dirac point characterized through a $\pi$ Berry phase \cite{FractionalArticle,OneHalf}.
-In addition, surface states of three-dimensional topological insulators admit a physical situation in a cube with one Dirac point on the upper or bottom surface, that is also described through a similar QAH state \cite{FuKane,SekineNomura,Zhang}.
+In addition, surface states of three-dimensional topological insulators with one Dirac point on the upper or bottom surface are also described through a similar QAH state \cite{FuKane,SekineNomura,Zhang}.
+Such surfaces then give rise to a massive Dirac point with a half-quantized quantum Hall conductance which is measured in layered systems \cite{Mogi}.
 We propose then to unify these two ways of thinking through the infinite alternating series related to observables such as the quantum Hall response and the response to circularly polarized light.
+It is relevant to emphasize here the recent interest in relating Ramanujan infinite series with topological quantum Hall physics \cite{Montambaux}.